gtod/postgres-json/doc/user-guide.md

 ## User defined JSON queries

-*This section is too long, but I don't have time to make it shorter.
-The [examples](../examples/human-2.lisp) and the [API doc](api.md#user-queries-and-json-syntactic-sugar-for-s-sql) should get you a long way)*.
+These are documented as part of the [API] (api.md#user-queries-and-json-syntactic-sugar-for-s-sql) but some explanation and examples follow.

 Because any given [*model*](#model) is just a thin layer over some Postgres database tables, we can query them directly.
-In some sense this means our abstraction leaks but I'm not in the business of trying to pretend SQL isn't a fine way to query a relational database like Postgres, even if our data is not in table columns but bundled up inside a (potentially) complex JSON document which lives in a single Postgres column of type `jsonb`.
-It turns out you can get a long way with the basic Postgres JSON facilities.
+In some sense this means our abstraction leaks but I'm not in the business of trying to pretend SQL isn't a fine way to query a relational database...

 [`define-json-query`](api.md#define-json-query) is a fairly light wrapper over a standard Postmodern S-SQL query form.
-Iif you are not familair with S-SQL, read one or both of these:
+If you are not familair with S-SQL, read one or both of these:

 * https://sites.google.com/site/sabraonthehill/postmodern-examples/postmodern-intro-to-s-sql#simple-queries